No Trees in the Street: Critical reception

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Good play gone wrong on screen; direction and most of the performances take it right over the top."

-TV Guide wrote "NO TREES suffers from artificiality of plot and dialog.
+TV Guide wrote "[the film] suffers from artificiality of plot and dialog.
 Characterizations are reduced to mere stereotypes...There are some notable exceptions within the drama, however.
 Syms is surprisingly moving, giving a sensitive performance despite the film's constraints.
-Holloway's characterization of a bookie's tout is comical and charming...The camerawork attempts a realistic documentary look, which manages to succeed in capturing the details of slum life that make the setting seem surprisingly naturalistic.
+Holloway's characterization of a bookie's tout is comical and charming ...
+The camerawork attempts a realistic documentary look, which manages to succeed in capturing the details of slum life that make the setting seem surprisingly naturalistic.
 The finer points of the film, however, are overshadowed by its faults."

 Time Out wrote "released at a time when kitchen sink drama was all the rage, this is an unremarkable 'we had it tough' chronicle from another age."